-Sanaa air raids resume as Yemen truce expires: residents
+Sanaa air raids resume as Yemen truce expires, say residents

 The coalition has been fighting Houthi rebels and forces loyal to former president Ali Abdullah Saleh in Yemen since March 2015 to try to restore to power the internationally backed President Abd-Rabbu Mansour Hadi, who went into exile.

-(Reporting By Mohammed Ghobari; Writing By Maha El Dahan; Editing by William Maclean, Robert Birsel)
+Reporting by Mohammed Ghobari; Writing by Maha El Dahan; Editing by Jon Boyle and Raissa Kasolowsky